GSA/grace-example/README.md

-This repository is part of the [General Services Administration](http://gsa.gov) organization in GitHub and is being used to provide an example implementation of the GSA Readily Available Computing Environment (GRADE) Platform.
+This repository is part of the [General Services Administration](http://gsa.gov) organization in GitHub and is being used to provide an example implementation of the GSA Readily Available Computing Environment (GRACE) Platform.

 ## Repository contents